 So now we have the plan and the parties who made the plan.
 Is there an agreement?
 That is the question that the courts will decide when considering Criminal Conspiracy in Pakistan.

 An agreement to execute the plan is when a plan is made and actions are agreed upon, with designations given to certain people.
-Once people have been deputed certain roles (according to the plan) and they are all in agreement to it, then it would be considered by the court that an agreement was made.
+Once people have been deputed certain roles (according to the plan) and they are all in agreement with it, then it would be considered by the court that an agreement was made.

 What is the penalty for Criminal Intent in Pakistan?